|Components of Care||Key Questions/Assessments||Key Recommendations/Patient Education Supports|

 (woman indicates “yes”)

-• If relevant, educate about safest interconceptional lengths (18-59 months).
+• If relevant, educate about safest interpregnancy intervals (18-59 months).

 Assess use of Folic Acid and other nutritional supplementation.

-• Recommend a varied and balanced diet and a multivitamin with at least 400 mcg folic acid for daily use (even if pregnancy plans change).
+• Recommend a varied, balanced diet and a multivitamin with at least 400 mcg folic acid for daily use (even if pregnancy plans are uncertain or change).

 |Infectious Disease Status and Immunizations||Review immunization status|